Rome Ciampino Airport

-The airport is an important hub for many low-cost carriers and general aviation traffic.
+The airport is a base for two low-cost carriers and general aviation traffic.
 It also hosts a military airport and the headquarters of the 31º Stormo and the 2nd Reparto Genio of the Italian Air Force.
 The airport is named after Giovan Battista Pastine, an Italian airship pilot who served in World War I.

 History

 Ciampino Airport was opened in 1916 and is one of the oldest airports still in operation.

 From here, on 10 April 1926, Umberto Nobile took off on the airship Norge, the first aircraft to reach the North Pole and the first to fly across the polar ice cap from Europe to America.
-In October 1930, the first helicopter prototype designed by Corradino D'Ascanio was tested at Ciampino Airport, reaching a record altitude of 18 m, 8m45s duration and 1,078 m distance flown.
+In October 1930, the first helicopter prototype designed by Corradino D'Ascanio was tested at Ciampino Airport, reaching a record altitude of 18 m, flight time of 8 minutes 45 seconds and 1078 m distance flown.

 During World War II, the airport was captured by Allied forces in June 1944, and afterward became a United States Army Air Forces military airfield.
 Although primarily used as a transport base by C-47 Skytrain aircraft of the 64th Troop Carrier Group, the Twelfth Air Force 86th Bombardment Group flew A-36 Apache combat aircraft from the airport during the immediate period after its capture from German forces.

 When the combat units moved out, Air Transport Command used the airport as a major transshipment hub for cargo, transiting aircraft and personnel for the remainder of the war.

 It was Rome's main airport until 1960, with traffic amounting to over 2 million passengers per year.
 After the opening of Leonardo da Vinci–Fiumicino Airport, Ciampino handled almost exclusively charter and executive flights for more than three decades.
 However, the terminal facilities were extended at the beginning of 2007 to accommodate the growing number of low-cost carrier operations.